drewburr/3D_Pinball_Game/guide.md

 ### Bonus Lane
 - Single lane between the Left Out-Lane and the Left Return Lane.
 - The Bonus Lane is always passed when the Ball passes the Launch Ramp.
-- Enter this lane to "Re-fuel' the ship.
+- Enter this lane to 're-fuel' the ship.
 - Extra points are awarded if the Bonus Lane Light is on and the Bonus was activated
-  - Lane Pass – 10,000 points
+  - Lane Pass - 10,000 points
   - See the 'Bonus', Jackpots & Awards' section for more information.

 ### Engine/Launch Lanes
 - 3 Lanes located on the Launch Platform above the Engine Bumpers.
 - Pass the lanes to toggle the corresponding Launch Lane Light.
-  - Lane Pass – 500 points
+  - Lane Pass - 500 points
   - Light all 3 lane lights and upgrade the Engine Bumpers.

 ### Out-Lanes
 - 2 Lanes located at the lower-left and lower-right of the Table.
 - Pass this lane and the ball drains or enters the Out-Lane Kicker when the kicker is activated.
-  - Lane Pass – 20,000 points.
+  - Lane Pass - 20,000 points.
-  - Extra Ball Light – 20,000 points + Extra Ball is awarded.
+  - Extra Ball Light - 20,000 points + Extra Ball is awarded.

 ### Re-entry Lanes
 - 3 Lanes located at the top of the Table above the Attack Bumpers.
 - Pass the lanes to toggle the corresponding Launch Lane Light.
-  - Lane Pass – 2000 points
+  - Lane Pass - 2000 points
   - Light all 3 lane lights and upgrade the Attack & Satellite Bumpers.

 ### Return Lanes
 - 2 Lanes located at the lower-left & lower-right corners of the Table.
 - Pass this lane and the Ball returns to one of the Flippers.
 - Extra Points are awarded if the Return Lane Light is lit.
-  - Lane Pass  – 5000 points
+  - Lane Pass - 5000 points
-  - Lane Light – 25,000 points
+  - Lane Light - 25,000 points
 - Light the Return Lane Lights by hitting the Space Warp Rollover.

 ### Skill Shot Lane